kubedb/docs/docs/guides/kafka/rotate-auth/kafka.md

 zvrFXkStB~9A!NTC
 ```

 The above output shows that the password has been changed successfully.
-The previous password is stored in the secret with the key `password.prev` for rollback purpose.
+The previous username & password is stored for rollback purpose.

 #### 2. Using user created credentials